jkk/jkk.github.io/_posts/2016-09-16-dependencies-your-problem.md

 ### That Said...

 Before I joined the mosh pit of modern JavaScript, I spent a few years in the Clojure community.
 The Clojure community has a history of extreme conservatism when it comes to API changes.
-Sometimes it was frustrating when improvements to the language and core libraries came slowly, but having a stable base on which too build was invaluable.
+Sometimes it was frustrating when improvements to the language and core libraries came slowly, but having a stable base on which to build was invaluable.

 The JavaScript community, in contrast, has a tendency to release half-baked libraries, promote them, then rewrite or drop them when their shortcomings become apparent.
 This is unfortunate.
 I wish more developers would battle test libraries before promoting them (this applies both to library creators, and early adopters).